English ship Sovereign of the Seas: History

 When, during the First Anglo-Dutch War, on 21 October 1652 the States General of the Netherlands in a secret session determined the reward money for the crews of fire ships that succeeded in destroying an enemy vessel, Sovereign was singled out: an extra prize of 3,000 guilders was promised 'in case they should ruin the ship named the Sovereign'.
 The ship had not seen action during the Civil War, remaining laid up.
 After being refitted in 1651, she had her first fight in the Battle of the Kentish Knock, armed with 106 guns.
 In this battle she ran aground on the Kentish Knock itself.
 She remained in service for nearly sixty years as the best ship in the English navy.
 By 1660 her armament had been changed to 100 guns.
 She was rebuilt at Chatham Dockyard from 1659 to 1660 as a first-rate ship of the line of 100 guns in wartime (92 in peacetime) with flatter gundecks and renamed Royal Sovereign prior to her re-launch; most of the carvings had been removed.

-She was present at the Four Days' Battle of 1 to 4 June 1666, and the St. James's Day Battle of 25 July 1666, each fighting the Dutch fleet in the North Sea.
+She was present at the St. James's Day Battle of 25 July 1666, fighting the Dutch fleet in the North Sea.

 She was smaller than Naseby (later renamed Royal Charles), but she was in regular service during the three Anglo-Dutch Wars, surviving the Raid on the Medway in 1667 by being at Portsmouth at the time.
 She underwent a second rebuild from 1680 to 1685 at Chatham Dockyard, relaunching as a first rate of 100 guns, before taking part in the outset of the War of the Grand Alliance.
 For the first time she ventured into the Irish Sea, and later participated in the Battle of Beachy Head (1690) and the Battle of La Hougue (1692), when she was more than fifty years old.
 In that period she was the first ship in history that flew royals above her topgallant sails and a topgallant sail on the jigger-mast.

 Destruction

 Sovereign became leaky and defective with age during the reign of William III, and was laid up at Chatham Dockyards for repairs late in 1695.

-She ignominiously ended her days, in mid January 1696, by being burnt to the water line as a result of having been set on fire by accident (it was 1697 in continental Europe, due to more modern calendar there).
+She ignominiously ended her days, in mid January 1696, by being burnt to the water line as a result of having been set on fire by accident (it was 1697 in continental Europe, as the Gregorian calendar was in use there).
 A bosun, who was on night watch, left a candle burning unattended.
 Admitting to his fault he was court-martialled on 27 January 1696 and not only publicly flogged but also imprisoned at Marshalsea for the rest of his life.

 In her honour, naval tradition has kept the name of this ship afloat, and several subsequent ships have been named HMS Royal Sovereign.